Last Updated on May 1, 2023

 Plastic isn’t the best solution for the environment, and even BPA-free plastics might not be as safe as we’d all hope.

-In that case, I have the solution for you.
+In that case, I have a solution for you.
 Klean Kanteen makes a food-grade stainless steel sippy cup with a spill-resistant cap.

 The metal is electro-polished, not coated.
 It’s completely non-toxic, and it won’t retain odors or flavors.